gayanhewa/LogView/Readme.md

 LogView
 ========

-Simple PHP Library that lest you load your log files.
+Simple PHP Library that lets you load your log files for viewing.